BrewBlox/brewblox-documentation/docs/dev/decisions/docker_image_cleaning.md

 ## Partial compilation (brewblox-service)

-BrewBlox services inherit from `brewblox-service`, where some of the largest dependencies (aiohttp) were introduced.
+Brewblox services inherit from `brewblox-service`, where some of the largest dependencies (aiohttp) were introduced.

 If specific images (`brewblox-devcon-spark`, `brewblox-history`) can inherit built wheel files from `brewblox-service`, then this would significantly improve build time.